 In our High School, our class schedule was organized by what was called "A" and "B" days.
 For those of you not familiar with this kind of schedule, it is a method for having more classes than what may be allocated in one school day.
-One schedule of classes occur on A days, and a schedule of different classes occur on B days, and then the two schedules alternate.
+One schedule of classes occurs on A days, and a schedule of different classes occurs on B days, and then the two schedules alternate.

 Perhaps my first thoughts should have been 'it must actually be B-day, and I am probably confused."

 The point is this: sometimes, notions that are preconceived influence our thought process.
 And, this is true for how we deal with color.